buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 class="illustration medium" %}

 ### How you can participate
 You are more than a reader.
-You are the important part to evolve this blog to become better.
+You are the critical part to evolve this blog to become better.
 I am a believer that an open and healthy discussion is always beneficial.
 Therefore, if at any point you’d disagree or agree with my writing — I wish to hear from you (I'm still working on the comment system for this blog, so reach me out via email for now).

 You can [ask questions][mail-ask], too!
 And if you think the post is worth sharing, it's always appreciated :)

-Most importantly, if you want to get some update, make sure to subscribe on my [personal listing][mailchimp-budi].
+Most importantly, to get some update, make sure to subscribe on the [mailing listing][mailchimp-budi].
-If you want to connect, I’m an occasional [tweeter][twitter-budi] and also check some of my work on [Dribbble][dribbble].
+If want to connect, I’m an occasional [tweeter][twitter-budi] and also check some of my work on [Dribbble][dribbble].

 [mail-ask]: mailto:buditanrim@gmail.com?subject=Question